 - Consider what you see when you first come in…needs to INVITE students in!

 PLEASE SAVE THE DATE!!!
-NEXT PLANNING MEETING - November 27th @3pm in the Student Activities Center.
+NEXT PLANNING MEETING - February 5th @3pm in the Student Equity Office, Pioneer Hall 360.

 Please join us and send your students!